The boundary of linear subvarieties: Basic setup and notation

 \subsection{The model domain}

 We now recall the local structure of the moduli space of multi-scale differentials near the open boundary stratum $\bdComp$.
-In \cite[Section 10]{BCGGMsm}, the authors first introduce an auxiliary space, the model domain, and show in Theorem 12.1 that it is locally biholomorphic to $\MSDS$.
-It follows from the definition in \cite[Section 10]{BCGGMsm} that we have the following local description of $\MSDS$.
-Local coordinates on $\MSDS$ near $b_0\in\bdComp$ can be given by
+In \cite[Section 8]{BCGGMsm}, the authors first introduce an auxiliary space, the model domain, and then show later in \cite[Section 10]{BCGGMsm} that it is locally biholomorphic to $\MSDS$.
+Local coordinates of the model domain $\MSDS$ near $b_0\in\bdComp$ can be given by

 where $U\subseteq \bdComp$ denotes a generalized period chart. \begin{convention} From now on, unless stated otherwise, $U\subseteq \bdComp$ will always refer to a generalized period chart in $\bdComp$ centered at $b_0$, which we allow to be further shrunk as needed.
 Furthermore, we often implicitly identify $U$ with $U\times(0,\ldots,0)\subseteq B$. \end{convention} We call $B$ the \textit{local model domain} and denote its coordinates by $b=(\twistD,\parLevel,\parHor)$ with {\em scaling parameters} $\parLevel=(t_i)_{i\in \lvlsetb}$, {\em horizontal node parameters} ~$\parHor=(h_e)_{e\in E^{hor}}$, where $\eta$ is a multi-scale differential.
 We omit the stable curve $\stabC$ from the notation.